 For the sweetener, I recommend maple syrup (or another liquid sweetener).
 I prefer liquid sweeteners because they dissolve easily even in cold ingredients.
 The primary purposes for using a sweetener in ice cream are: to provide sweetness and enhance flavor, to develop smooth and creamy texture, and to make ice cream softer and easier to scoop.
 How?
 In general, increasing the sweetener level increases creaminess as a result of the reduction in the size of ice crystals.
 Smooth and creamy ice cream requires the majority of ice crystals to be small.
 If many crystals are large, the ice cream will be perceived as being coarse or icy.
 So sugar in general (be it fructose, glucose, sucrose) is really important.

 Yes, I do own an ice cream machine and absolutely love it.
 If you love ice cream, I would highly recommend getting one.
 The benefit of using an ice cream machine is that it freezes the ice cream mixture while churning it to aerate the mixture and keep the ice crystals small (less than 50 μm).
 The result is smooth, creamy, and fluffy ice cream every single time.
 So if you have an ice cream machine, use it!

-That being said, you can make ice cream even without an ice cream machine.
+If you don't, you can make ice cream even without an ice cream machine.
 Freezing anything from liquid-to-solid means you’re creating hard ice crystals (= icy ice cream).
 So as your ice cream mixture freezes, you want to break up those ice crystals as much as possible.
 I would recommend pouring your ice cream into a shallow pan, put it in the freezer, and keep checking on it every 30 minutes.
 As it starts to freeze near the edges, remove it from the freezer and stir it vigorously with a spatula, whisk, or a hand mixer (a hand mixer will give you best results).
 Really beat it up and break up any frozen sections.
 Return to freezer.
 Keep checking periodically and stirring (by hand or with the electric mixer) while the ice cream freezes until completely frozen.
 It will likely take a few hours to be ready.

 Tools You'll Need

-1. Blender (Vitamix Pro 750) | 2.
+1. Blender (Vitamix 5200) | 2.
 Ice Cream Maker (Cuisinart ICE-70) | 3.
 Measuring Cup (2 Cups, Glass) | 4.
-Measuring Spoons (Set of 6, 1Easylife, Stainless Steel) | 5.
-Loaf Pan (Lodge, Cast Iron) | 6.
+Loaf Pan (Lodge, Cast Iron) | 5.
+Measuring Spoons (Set of 6, 1Easylife, Stainless Steel) | 6.
 Cookie Scoop (Solula, Stainless Steel)

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

-- 5 cups strawberries, fresh
+- 5 cups strawberries

-- 1 1/2 cups cashews
+- 1 ½ cups raw cashews, soaked*

-- 2/3 cup maple syrup
+- ⅔ cup maple syrup

 - 1 Tbsp. coconut oil, melted

-- 1/2 vanilla bean
+- ½ vanilla bean

-- 1 cup raspberries, fresh
+- 1 cup raspberries

 - 1 Tbsp. maple syrup